 What it is

-By testing content, you can check users understand it and can use it.
+Testing your content involves checking that users understand it and can use it.
 Two common methods of testing content with users are ‘pens of power’ and ‘card sorts’.

 Why it’s important